nexcess/nexcess-api-docs/CloudAccount.md

 - **stable** The final state of the cloud account is stable.
 This is your signal that everything truly is 200 OK.

 # Wrap Up
-This page has described the commands available for the cloud-account API endpoint.
+This page has described the options available for the `/cloud-account` API endpoint.
+It has described the inputs as well as the outputs.